wearefuturegov/bucks-api/README.md

     * `FOREST_ENV_SECRET`
     * `FOREST_AUTH_SECRET`
     * `GOOGLE_API_KEY` with the geocoding API enabled
-    * `GOOGLE_CLIENT_KEY` with the Maps Javascript API enabled, and scoped to the production URL and browsers only.
-This credential will be exposed client-side.
-    * `GOOGLE_TRACKING_ID` for Google Analytics tracking
     * `NOTIFY_API_KEY` for GOV.UK Notify
     * `SENTRY_DSN` for Sentry error tracking
 3. `npm install`
 4. `npm run dev`
 5. Optionally, [seed the database](#database-seeds)

 The app will be available on port 3000.
+Remember, there's no front-end, so you'll have to go to `/api/services` to see anything.

 ## Deploying to the web